esamattis/backbone.viewmaster/README.md

 </div>

-# Backbone.ViewMaster
+# Backbone.Viewmaster

 Few **tested** opinions on how to handle deeply nested views in [Backbone.js][] focusing on modularity.
 This is implemented after writing several Backbone.js applications and by carefully picking the recurring patterns seen on them.

-Backbone.ViewMaster is a single View extended from Backbone.View.
+Backbone.Viewmaster is a single View extended from Backbone.View.
 Views extended from it can be infinitely nested with each others using the four nesting methods [setView][], [appendView][], [prependView][] and [insertView][].
 There is no separate concept of layouts or list views.
 It's just a humble Backbone View Class with versatile nesting capabilities.

-The main idea behind Backbone.ViewMaster is that views should be small and independent building blocks of application UI.
+The main idea behind Backbone.Viewmaster is that views should be small and independent building blocks of application UI.
 Read the tutorial to see how it's encouraged.